orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # TODO: .equivalent vs .is_equivalent ?
 (Could do: .equivalent. somethimg??)
 Basically the connection between .equivalent & .is_orbit
 # TODO: That's basically the same connection of .next/.has_next/.last, .end/.boundary/.is_boundary/...
+# TODO: Other layer of abstraction waiting for .next step function - will hook into anything that finishes, and allows already composing stuff after .last .

 # TODO: Runtime with its read/writeonly, basically (non-/)availability of write operations.
 Where read operations are already also write operations from another perspective, just not the one accessible here.

 kwargs/args  # TODO: Named args in the sense, similar to class definition, in the sense that they equivalences on the existing functions.
 Again this thing of assign.